Tag Archives: Sea of Galilee

 Magdala, or Migdal, a prosperous Jewish port city in the first century. was just five miles south of Capernaum on the south-western part of the Sea of Galilee.
 Some of the city has been uncovered recently by archeologists and the discovery opens another window into the gospel story.

 The Jewish historian Josephus may be exaggerating when he says there were 40,000 people in Magdala, but certainly it had a good-sized, prosperous population in the time of Jesus.
-Christians see it as the home of Mary Magdalen.
+Christians recognize it as the home of Mary Magdalen.

 DSC00653